-- □ BEFORE TOWING YOUR RV ON THE ROADWAY: TURN OFF THE BATTERY DISCONNECT SWITCH! - Certain components inside the RV can unexpectedly activate which could result in personal injury or property damage.
+- BEFORE TOWING YOUR RV ON THE ROADWAY: TURN OFF THE BATTERY DISCONNECT SWITCH! - Certain components inside the RV can unexpectedly activate which could result in personal injury or property damage.

-A caution label has been placed in an area near the battery disconnect switch on your RV.
-The Jayco luxury fifth wheel models have the battery disconnect switch located in the same compartment with the propane tanks.
-Depending on the model of RV and manufacturer (Jayco or Highland Ridge) your RV will have one of these two labels shown below.
+This caution label has been placed in an area near the battery disconnect switch on your RV.

-ACAUTION
+NOTE: On some models, the battery disconnect switch may be located in the compartment with the propane tanks.